fluent/fluentd-docs-gitbook/plugins/filter/record_transformer.md

 ```

 With the `enable_ruby` option, an arbitrary Ruby expression can be used
 inside `${...}`.
-Note that the "avg" field is typed as string in this
+Note that the `avg` field is typed as string in this
 example.
 You may use `auto_typecast true` option to treat the field as a
 float.

-You can also use this plugin to modify your existing fields as
+You can also use this plugin to modify your existing fields as:

 ```
 <filter foo.bar>